mapbox/node-pre-gyp/README.md

 ## Overview

-To enable binary installs `node-pre-gyp` you set up `npm` to call `node-pre-gyp` to install a module which overrides the default `npm` behavior of calling `node-gyp` to build from source.

-`node-pre-gyp` stands between `npm` and `node-gyp`.
+`node-pre-gyp` stands between [npm](https://github.com/npm/npm) and [node-gyp](https://github.com/Tootallnate/node-gyp).
 It offers two main things:

  - A command line tool called `node-pre-gyp` that can install your package from a binary or publish it.
  - Javascript code that can be required to dynamically find your module: `require('node-pre-gyp').find`

-For a hello world example of a Node.js C++ modules packaged with `node-pre-gyp` see <https://github.com/springmeyer/node-addon-example>.
+For a hello world example of a Node.js C++ module packaged with `node-pre-gyp` see <https://github.com/springmeyer/node-addon-example>.

 ## Modules using `node-pre-gyp`: